CollingsKenny/resume/resume.md

 ---

-Recent graudate looking to help create web applications.
+Recent graduate looking to help create web applications.
 I enjoy working with modern JavaScript technologies such as React and Node.js, and I am seeking a position as a front-end or full-stack developer.

 ## Education